5 Common H1B Cap 2018 Filing Mistakes:

 QUESTIONS TO ASK YOURSELF

-Does the job description contain a detailed position summary that includes duties and responsisbilites?
+Does the job description contain a detailed position summary that includes duties and responsibilities?

 Do the job duties describe a specialty occupation?

-Can you describe how each duty can only be performed by someone with a Bachelor's degree in a specific field of study?
+Can you describe or show how each job duty can only be performed by someone who has earned a Bachelor’s degree in a specific field of study?

 1. Deficient Job Description